angelocia93/Olist_dataset_analysis/README.md

 The goal is to analyze sales performance, understand customer behavior, and provide actionable business insights using SQL, Python, and Power BI.

+A PDF version including both the dashboard and key business insights is available for quick review.

 ---

 ## Objectives